Accident at Work Claim Solicitors

 Cantillon Solicitors assist employees in processing PIAB Applications.

-At Cantillons Solicitors, we have an unmatched record of expertise in the complex area of Personal Injury Law.
-If you have experienced an accident at work and are looking for a Solicitor, please contact Cantillons Solicitors using the contact form below, call us on +353 (0)21 4275673 or email us at email@example.com for more information.
-Our offices are located at 39 South Mall, Cork.
+At Cantillons Solicitors, we have an unmatched record of experience in the complex area of Personal Injury Law.
+If you have experienced an accident at work and are looking for a Solicitor, please contact Cantillons Solicitors using the contact form below, Alternatively, call us at Cork +353 (0)21 4275673 or Dublin +353 (0)1 264 1802 or email us at email@example.com for more information.
+Our offices are located at 39 South Mall, Cork and 31-36 Ormond Quay Upper, Dublin.
 We do, however, represent clients from all over Ireland.
 Should you be unable to attend our offices, we are more than happy to travel to you, or conduct the meeting on Zoom.

 * Please note that in contentious business, a Solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.
 Many Personal Injury Solicitors portray themselves as ‘no win no fee’ Solicitors.
 This term can be misleading and it is essential that you discuss fees with the Personal Injury Solicitor you ultimately choose.
 At Cantillons Solicitors, we are entirely transparent with our claim case fees.